Isotope Tracing

 Absolute vs percentage

-- Absolute intensity — raw peak heights.
-Useful for comparing total pool sizes.
+- Absolute intensity — raw peak heights, suitable for comparing total pool size.

-- Percentage — fractional labeling (what % of the metabolite pool carries each isotopologue).
-Useful for comparing labeling between conditions.
+- Percentage — fractional labeling, suitable for comparing isotope incorporation between conditions.

-When sample grouping is on, bars show mean ± SEM per group — the standard way to present tracing data.
+When sample grouping is enabled, bars show mean ± SEM per group.

 Tips

-- Validate your CSV first — formula errors break isotope mass calculations
+- Validate the CSV before extraction — formula errors invalidate isotope mass calculations

-- Use 5 ppm mass tolerance or tighter — heavier isotopologues are close in mass and a wide window picks up noise
+- Use 5 ppm mass tolerance or tighter — heavier isotopologues are close in mass and a wide window may include unrelated signal

 Export tracing data